The post recovery protein drink is the most important meal for the serious athlete or weekend warrior. updated on 04/16/18 by Dr Michael Lange

-I recommend mixing one scoop of undenatured whey protein ( 12 grams of protein, 4 grams of carbohydrate) with two cups of organic chocolate milk (16 grams of protein, 52 grams of High Glycemic index carbohydrates)) and one wedge of watermelon ( 22 grams of High Glycemic index Carbohydrates) for the ultimate post recovery protein drink.
-Organic chocolate milk has a ratio 3.5-1 of Carbohydrates to protein.
-Milk also has casein protein and whey protein in a ratio of 80/20 casein to whey.
-Whey and casein have different but complementary effects.
-Research shows these two proteins combined support lean muscle growth and increased strength.
-Whey protein is a fast acting protein and casein is a slow acting protein so they are perfect when used together in a post workout recovery drink.
 A high glycemic index carbohydrate is needed with in a half hour after working out to spike the insulin levels in your blood.
 After working out glycogen levels are depleted and need to be restored quickly to maximize the workout.
 When insulin levels are high it slows down the degradation in amino acids and keeps nitrogen levels at a positive level.
 The combination of whey protein and the right amounts of high glycemic carbohydrates will keep the nitrogen balance in the positive range.
 This is the goal for a good post recovery drink.
-I like using a wedge of watermelon blended in to the post recovery drink because watermelon is one of th highest natural sources of a high glycemic index carbohydrate.
+I like using a wedge of watermelon blended in to the post recovery drink because watermelon is one of the highest natural sources of a high glycemic index carbohydrate.
 One wedge of watermelon has 22 grams of the correct carbohydrate with no fat.
 Watermelon is also very high in L-arginine an amino acid crucial in post recovery.
-The ultimate post recovery protein drink would be Nano Pro undnenatured whey protein, blended quickly with 2 cups or organic chocolate milk and one wedge of watermelon.
-This will have about 28 grams of protein and 78 grams of carbohydrates and fast and slow acting protein.
+The ultimate post recovery protein drink would be a non denatured whey protein concentrate, blended quickly with 1 1/2 cups or organic chocolate milk (A2 Milk ) , one wedge of watermelon a tbs of organic honey.
+This will have about 32 grams of protein and 80 grams of carbohydrates and fast and slow acting protein.
 This would be a perfect protein carbohydrate ratio for a 160 lb athlete.
 This can be modified based on size and intensity of the athlete.
 Two other nutrients that are very important for improving muscle recovery are triglyceride form omega 3 fish oil and 6mg of astaxanthin.
 I have developed and researched two supplements that work great when combined with your recovery drink called Fortifeye Super Omega and Fortifeye Focus.
-You can learn more and order at http://www.fortifeye.com .
+A new Non Denatured whey protein concentrate from grass fed New Zealand A2 cows is now available.
+You can learn more and order at http://www.fortifeye.com/products/fortifeye-super-protein-chocolate-available-end-of-november-2015-we-are-taking-pre-orders/ .
 It is also a good idea to eat another small meal about one hour after post recovery drink to maximize the recuperation process.

 Dr. Michael Lange, optometric physician and certified nutrition specialist

-20 year host of popular talk show called “Ask the Dr”.
+23 year host of popular talk show called “Ask the Dr”.